-You've got a lot going on.
-Maybe you're recording an album, or booking shows, or playing shows, or juggling tours for three acts you manage, or making videos, or signing multi-million dollar recording contracts.
+You have a lot going on.
+Maybe you're recording an album, or booking and playing shows, or juggling tours for three acts you manage, or making videos, or signing multi-million dollar recording contracts.
 How do you keep track of it all?
-And how do your fans keep track of it all?
+How do your fans keep track of it all?
 MailChimp's tools make it fun and easy to send email newsletters, manage your mailing lists, and track your performance.

 Build Your Mailing List

 The foundation of great email marketing—no matter your industry—is a clean, up-to-date list of subscribers who have opted in to receive your email campaigns.
 MailChimp makes it easy to present your fans with a variety of methods to sign up and receive email updates so they know about your upcoming shows, album release dates, or free song downloads.
 In this section, we’ll cover the different options that you have available for creating signup forms and growing your list.